marcdotson/asc-training/README.md

 ## Miscellaneous Details

   - Use RStudio projects.
-  - Use branches (never work on the master branch).
+  - Use branches (never work on the main branch).
   - Use `here::here()` to specify files paths within R scripts.
   - Use tidyverse functions where possible.